Part 1: Introduction to TMSA & Mould Illness/CIRS

 - Alternative treatments

-- Colloidal silver nasal spray by itself may help
+- Colloidal silver nasal spray by itself may help.

-- nebulised PVP-iodine is very effective according to Greg Muske of Biotoxin Journey.
+- Nebulised PVP-iodine is very effective according to Greg Muske of Biotoxin Journey.
 Read his detailed MARCoNS, More MARCoNS and Even more MARCoNS blog posts for more details.

 - Follow up testing